-This course is a student-initiated and -planned exploration of a selected topic in an area of special interest not available in listed course offerings.
-Prerequisites & Notes: Permission of the department.
-Senior and qualified junior majors only Credits: 3 industry.
-Open to seniors only.
-Credits: 3
+This course is a student-initiated and planned exploration of a selected topic in an area of special interest not available in listed course offerings.
+Prerequisites & Notes Permission of the department.
+Senior and qualified junior majors only

 MA 490 - Mathematics Research